We're shipping worldwide.

 For more information or to arrange a viewing at Holly's studio, please email email@example.com.

-* Please note the shipping of this item won’t appear at the check out since the cost of transport depends on where you would like the work sent.
+* Please note the cost of shipping will depend on where you would like the work sent.
 We are happy to arrange worldwide shipping for you with our trusted logistics company who will invoice you separately.
-Alternatively you are free to collect the work from Holly’s studio.
+Alternatively UK customers are free to arrange collection from Holly’s London studio.
+Please state your preferences at the checkout.